databricks/databricks-sdk-py/docs/account/ip_access_lists.rst

         returned with `error_code` value `INVALID_STATE`.
 It can take a few minutes for the changes to take effect.

+        :param ip_access_list_id: str
+          The ID for the corresponding IP access list.
         :param label: str
           Label for the IP access list.
 This **cannot** be empty.
         :param list_type: :class:`ListType`